-Additionally, in December 2020 IBERDROLA was notified of the rulings of the Central Tax Appeals Board (TEAC) on the appeals lodged in relation to tax assessments disputed in 2016, arising from the limited tax inspection of the period 2012 to 2014.
+Additionally, in December 2020 IBERDROLA was notified of the rulings of the Central Tax Appeals Board (TEAC) on the appeals lodged in relation to the income tax assessments signed in protest arising from the limited tax inspection of the period 2012 to 2014.
 The dispute with the public administration focuses on the applicability of the temporary imputation standard established in numerous Supreme Court decisions regarding income received by the Group, resulting from payments made based on rules contrary to law.

 This ruling of December 2020 partially upholds IBERDROLA's arguments, accepting its criteria insofar as the taxes declared to be unconstitutional are concerned.
-IBERDROLA will, in due time and form, appeal the remaining disputed assessments to the National High Court.
+On 25 January 2021, IBERDROLA appealed the remaining disputed assessments to the National High Court.

-The IBERDROLA Group's directors and their tax consultants consider that the current inspection process will not give rise to further material liabilities for the IBERDROLA Group beyond those already recognised at 31 December 2020.
+The IBERDROLA Group's directors and their tax consultants consider that the current inspection process will not give rise to further material liabilities for the IBERDROLA Group beyond those already recognised at 31 December 2021.

-17.7 Other
+17.7.
+OTHER